oeway/rna-loc/docs/membraneDistance/memb-overview.md

 ## Installing the ImJoy plugin

-To install the analysis plugin for a specifc analysis, select the corresponding link below.
+To install the analysis plugin for a specific analysis, select the corresponding links below.
+For some tasks, you might have to install several plugins.

+* **Cell membrane enrichment**.
-* <a href="https://imjoy.io/#/app?w=MembDist&plugin=https://raw.githubusercontent.com/muellerflorian/rna-loc/master/imjoy-plugins/MembraneDistance.imjoy.html&tag=CellMemb&w=CellMemb"  target="_blank">**Cell membrane enrichment**</a>
+    - <a href="https://imjoy.io/#/app?w=MembDist&plugin=https://raw.githubusercontent.com/muellerflorian/rna-loc/master/imjoy-plugins/MembraneDistance.imjoy.html&tag=CellMemb&w=CellMemb"  target="_blank">Processing plugin</a>
+    - <a href="https://imjoy.io/#/app?w=MembDist&plugin=https://raw.githubusercontent.com/muellerflorian/rna-loc/master/imjoy-plugins/MembraneDistProgress.imjoy.html&tag=CellMemb&w=CellMemb"  target="_blank">Results display plugin</a>

 This will open a dialog box where you can install the plugin by pressing the `install` button.